Last updated on May 21, 2021.

 1) Developmental Screening: This is a short test, performed by a doctor on a child to evaluate his/her basic learning skills.
-During the test, the medical expert may ask some questions to parents or talk to the child to analyze how he/she speaks, behaves, moves, and learns.
-A delay in any of these areas could be a sign of Autism Spectrum Disorder. parents checklist such as M-CHAT can be used to improve the diagnostic yield.
+During the test, the medical expert may ask parents some questions or talk to the child to analyze how he/she speaks, behaves, moves, and learns.
+A delay in any of these areas could be a sign of Autism Spectrum Disorder.
+Parents checklist such as M-CHAT can be used to improve the diagnostic yield.

-All children must be screened for developmental disabilities, delays, and ASD during regular well-child doctor visits from the age of 9 to 24 months.
-If the doctor finds any of the ASD signs, it means the child needs a comprehensive diagnostic evaluation.
+All children must be screened for developmental disabilities, delays, and ASD during regular well-child doctor visits from the age of 9–24 months.
+If the doctor finds any of the ASD signs, the child would need a comprehensive diagnostic evaluation.

-2) Comprehensive Diagnostic Evaluation: Comprehensive diagnostic evaluation involves analyzing the child’s behaviour and development using standard assessment tools, and an interview with parents.
-It may also include vision and hearing screening, neurological testing, genetic testing, and other medical related tests.
+2) Comprehensive Diagnostic Evaluation: Comprehensive diagnostic evaluation involves analyzing the child’s behavior and development using standard assessment tools, and an interview with parents.
+It may also include vision and hearing screening, neurological testing, genetic testing, and other medical-related tests.

 If a primary care doctor finds some delays in the child’s activities, he might refer the child to a specialist for further investigation.
 Specialists who can perform additional assessments include Child Neurologists, Child Psychiatrists, and Developmental Pediatricians.

 ASD treatment should start immediately after its diagnosis.
 Early treatment is essential as proper care can lower the difficulties faced by people with ASD and help them learn new skills.

 There are different types of treatments and therapies to improve speech and behavior.
 The treatment or therapy that a child can benefit from depends on his/her condition and needs.
 Each therapy focuses on reducing ASD symptoms in the child and improving his/her learning and development skills.